compute-labs-dev/cl-digest-bot-oss/README.md

 ## What You'll Build: The CL Digest Bot

-We're building the **ComputeLabs Digest Bot**—a sophisticated system that transformed how Compute Labs stays ahead in the rapidly evolving AI and crypto landscape.
+We're building the **Compute Labs Digest Bot**—a sophisticated system that transformed how Compute Labs stays ahead in the rapidly evolving AI and crypto landscape.
 This isn't a toy project; it's a real system processing thousands of data points daily and generating insights that drive business decisions.

 ### 🎯 Key Features We'll Implement